 Walk south on 5thAve towards the Empire State Building, Madison Square Park, the Flat Iron Building, and Union Square Park.

 At this point, we were heading back to my friend’s apartment, where we were staying for the weekend.
 She lives in the East Village, so we could have taken the subway, but we decided to walk from here.
 We got a quick dinner but continued our explorations on the walk home.
 We walked into the Empire State Building, past Union Square Park, Madison Square Park, the Flatiron building, and finally made our way back to her East Side apartment.
 You can definitely go into and up the Empire State Building if you get there when the line isn’t too long.
 For us, the line was too long, and we had plans to meet up with some friends in a few hours, and still wanted to save some energy for the evening.
-The Flatiron building is one of my favorite buildings in the City because of its unique architecture and is a great photo op!
+The Flatiron building is one of my favorite buildings in NYC because of its unique architecture and is a great photo op!

 Head to your accommodation for some down time.